strath-ace/smart-dao/README.md

 ## Decentralised Autonomous Organisation (DAO) and other Distributed Ledger Technologies (DLT) for Satellite-based Emergency Mapping

-### (Project 1 - Automating and Decentralising Satellite-based Emergency Mapping)[./sem_analysis]
+### Project 1 - Automating and Decentralising Satellite-based Emergency Mapping

-This repository contains the code of the (paper)[https://ieeexplore.ieee.org/abstract/document/10338847] published in the (2023 Fifth International Conference on Blockchain Computing and Applications (BCCA))[https://ieeexplore.ieee.org/servlet/opac?punumber=10338825].
+This repository `sem_analysis` contains the code of the (paper)[https://ieeexplore.ieee.org/abstract/document/10338847] published in the (2023 Fifth International Conference on Blockchain Computing and Applications (BCCA))[https://ieeexplore.ieee.org/servlet/opac?punumber=10338825].

 If you are using this code in full or in part, please cite our work as:
 ```bibtex